 Welcome to the homepage of Institute for Integrative Psychotherapy and Counselling, Ljubljana!

-For more information and registration instructions please go to the following link: EAIP conference
+For more INFORMATION and REGISTRATION please go to the following link: EMDR (level 1).

 What is integrative psychotherapy?